ghxiao/city-bench/README.md

 The second section contains the mapping axioms, which define a single ETL step, the syntax is an extension of the ontop mapping language (https://github.com/ontop/ontop/wiki/ObdalibObdaTurtlesyntax).
-Each mapping must also contain one ore more mapping axioms.
+Each mapping must also contain one or more mapping axioms.
 A mapping axiom has an id and is defined either as a pair of source and target or as the triple of source, transform, target: